EutechCybernetic/lucy-pro-documentation/ui.md

 * Vertical Layouts - This is the most common type of layout.
 UI Elements that are added to this container go to the bottom of the container below the previous last ui element.
 The order of ui elements can be changed by dragging them up or down.
 The width of the ui elements cannot be changed - they occupy the full space provided by the container.
 The height of the ui element can be adjusted if the individual ui element field allows for it.

-* Horiontal Layouts - Currently only the [fieldline-widget](fieldline-widget) supports horizontal layouts.
+* Horiontal Layouts - Currently only the [Horizontal Layout](uiref.rst#fieldline-widget) supports horizontal layouts.
 In this case, widgets get added to the right of the previous one.
 You can drag them left/right to re-order them.
 They take up the full height available to it, but the width of ui elements can be adjusted.

 <a name='uifreelayout'></a>